MikelZubi/Morph/README.md

-# To train the model
+# To train and test the model
-### Use the run.slurm file to train the monolingual model
+### Use the run.slurm file to train and test the monolingual model
-### Use the runAll.slurm file to train the crosslingual model
+### Use the runAll.slurm file to train and test the crosslingual model